Kerxunos/HashBox/README.md

 If you would like to contribute to this project, please reach out to us by opening an issue or submitting a pull request.
 See the CONTRIBUTING.md file for acceptable behavior and contribution guidelines.

 ## Last Words
-Why are you waiting for go and crack some hashes, enjoy it !
+Why are you waiting for?
+Go and crack some hashes, enjoy it !